SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 Two-player games (or multiplayer), even with probabilistic aspects, are $\mathsf{PSPACE}$-complete.
 As far as we can tell, $\mathsf{PSPACE}$-complete problems are not in $\mathsf{NP}$ and will now allow for a polynomially sized certificate.
 However, we can extend the discussion with the AI up to polynomially many rounds, which results in the complexity class $\mathsf{IP}$ or *Interactive Proofs*.
 Coincidentally, $\mathsf{IP}$ is exactly equal to $\mathsf{PSPACE}$.

 This equality is usually demonstrated by reducing TQBL (Totally Quantified Boolean Formulas) to PSPACE, see [wikipedia](https://en.wikipedia.org/wiki/IP_(complexity)#TQBF_is_a_member_of_IP).
-This reduction involves as a crucial step [Polynomial Identity Testing](https://en.wikipedia.org/wiki/Polynomial_identity_testing) via the [Schwartz-Zippel algorithm](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma) (basically sample randomly over a large-enough finite field).
+This reduction involves as a crucial step [Polynomial Identity Testing (PIT)](https://en.wikipedia.org/wiki/Polynomial_identity_testing) via the [Schwartz-Zippel algorithm](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma) (basically sample randomly over a large-enough finite field).

 One can easily transform deterministic two-player games into TQBFs, for non-deterministic games I am not fully sure, but it should be possible, see [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjBh_md2O3-AhXB4KQKHSpDA9g4FBAWegQICRAB&url=https%3A%2F%2Fwww.fi.muni.cz%2Fusr%2Fkucera%2Fpapers%2Fqest07.ps&usg=AOvVaw26TwTX8w9Em1wC-UHHo5Wu) and [here](https://research-explorer.ista.ac.at/download/3846/5897/a_survey_of_stochastic_omega-regular_games.pdf).

 This TQBF can then be decided via the Interactive Proof reduction.
-Interestingly, the polynomial consistency condition becomes very similar to a arithmetised version of the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
+Interestingly, the PIT consistency condition becomes very similar to a arithmetised version of the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
 I will add further details to illustrate that point later.

 I want to actually implement this for an AI trained with Reinforcement Learning and Gradient Descent.